davidbhr/CompactionAnalyzer/README.md

 Alternativley, you can download a standalone ".exe" executable of the 3D TFM software saenopy [here](https://github.com/rgerum/saenopy).
-CompactionAnalyzer is included here, if you select the "Orientation" tab.
+CompactionAnalyzer is included here, just select the "Orientation" tab.

 *Alternatively: The package can be installed by cloning this repository or downloading the repository as a zip file [here](https://github.com/davidbhr/CompactionAnalyzer/zipball/master).
 For installation, run the following command within the unzipped folder, in which the *setup.py* file is located: `pip install -e .`.
 This automatically downloads and installs all other required packages.*

 ## Preprint
-If you want to read more or to cite *CompactionAnalyzer* you can reference our preprint.
+If you want to read more or to cite *CompactionAnalyzer* you can refer to our preprint:

 *Fiber alignment in 3D collagen networks as a biophysical marker for cell contractility* \
 David Böhringer, Andreas Bauer, Ivana Moravec, Lars Bischof, Delf Kah, Christoph Mark, Thomas J Grundy, Ekkehard Goerlach, Geraldine M O'Neill, Silvia Budday, Pamela Strissel, Reiner Strick, Andrea Malandrino, Richard Gerum, Michael Mak, Martin Rausch, Ben Fabry \